Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * the pink and cyan colors of navbar and buttons are bright to give the website a calm and nice feel

+* recipes show if they are vegan or vegetarian using symbols

 # Features

 ## Existing Features